 - Disney Aulani Splurges Worth the Money

-Both Disney Cruise Line and Aulani offer a vacation experience that is very different from the Disney theme parks.
-While a trip to Disney World or Disneyland means a lot of walking and logistics navigating theme park lines day after day, you’ll find a totally different daily schedule on an Aulani or DCL vacation.
+Both Disney Cruise Line and Aulani offer a vacation experience that is very different from the Disney parks.
+A trip to Disney World or Disneyland means a lot of walking and logistics navigating theme park lines day after day.
+You’ll find a totally different daily schedule on an Aulani or DCL vacation.

-Disney Cruise Line vs. Disney Aulani: The Differences to Make Your Decision
+Disney Cruise Line vs. Disney Aulani: Key Differences to Consider

 Where Are You Located?